 Apart from lack of financial transparency, outsourcing to software companies in Eastern Europe is not devoid of risks associated with data security.
 With mounting labor shortages among developers, IT outsourcing gained more prominence, and along with it source code leaks increased by 66%.
 The specific risks of software outsourcing usually include code data, personal information, and credentials leaks.
 One of the increasing areas of concern is breaches caused by shadow leaks.
 It involves a valid, but unused or unauthorized, employee account used to freely access the client’s sensitive data even after project fulfillment.
 The incidents of shadow leaks rose by 40% between 2020 and 2021, making it a critical issue.

 As it is known, software products are the most prized possession of IT companies, as they encompass everything from technologies and expertise to intellectual property and trade secrets.
-Therefore, outsourcing your software development to third-party vendors can be of great risk since your precious asset may find itself in the hands of people who don’t feel guilt for using your intellectual property (as a ready-made draft for executing other IT projects).
+Therefore, outsourcing your software development in Eastern Europe to third-party vendors can be of great risk since your precious asset may find itself in the hands of people who don’t feel guilt for using your intellectual property (as a ready-made draft for executing other IT projects).

 Of course, every service provider is different, and there are firms that follow GDPR and various security standards, such as ISO/IEC 27001, GLBA, NIST SP 800-53, etc. It’s also possible to sign a non-disclosure agreement when· programming outsourcing to Eastern Europe.
 But why put your sensitive data at risk if you can stay on the safe side by setting up your own team of developers?
 There is a Build-Operate-Transfer model in the IT industry that presupposes the full coverage of back-office operations (like IT recruitment, accounting, and legal compliance), allowing foreign product companies to focus on software engineering.
 Your offshore team of programmers can bring you peace of mind as your IP rights, as well as product elaboration and expenses, will remain under your control.